BrianRivera22/configure_AD/README.md

 <p>
 Using dc-1's public IP address, remote desktop into dc-1.
 Navigate to the start menu -> run -> search for wf.msc

 This will open up the firewall settings for DC-1.
-Go to Windows Defender Firewall Properties and turn off the firewall for each tab.
+Go to Windows Defender Firewall Properties and turn off the firewall for each tab (Do all 3 - Domain, Private, Public).
 Be sure to click apply when finished.
 </p>
 <br />